art-dot-inc/bigf.art-boilerplate-webpack/README.md

 This will create a `dist-zipped/project.zip` file.

-Go to [https://bigFhash.xyz/sandbox/](https://bigFhash.xyz/sandbox/) and upload the `project.zip` file in there to see if it works properly.

 If your bigFunction does not work properly, you can iterate easily by updating your files, running `$ npm run build` again, and upload the zip file again.

 Finally, you can mint your bigFunction using the same `project.zip`file.